Last update: 1 year ago

 Mouldy blinds not only look terrible but can pose a health risk, too.
 To remove mould from fabric blinds or shades, take a soft brush and scrub away as much of it as possible.
 If you want to avoid breathing it in, we recommend wearing a face mask or other protective equipment.
 You can also vacuum the mould off, but you’ll have to throw away the vacuum bag immediately, as it will be contaminated.
 Once the dry mould is taken care of, grab a clean cloth and some mild detergent and clean each panel, starting from the top and working your way down.
 Finally, let the blinds air dry.

-- Regular dusting and general upkeep is important, no matter the blind material.
+- Regular dusting and general upkeep are important, no matter the blind material.

 - When cleaning wooden blinds, avoid moisture, as that can damage them.